Semper Simul

 Welcome to: “Semper Simul.”

 Translated from Latin into English, it says “always together”.
 I have carried this vision with me for a long time.
-During the wedding of Monique and myself, I gave her this “saying”, which had been milled into a plank by my then future father-in-law Dirk de Gier.
+During the wedding of Monique and myself, I gave her this “saying”, which had been milled into a plank by my father-in-law Dirk de Gier.
 The shelf now hangs proudly on the awning of our house.

 First, I think that if you choose to marry each other, you choose to be together, and together isn’t always easy.
 It is very important to learn to understand each other and sometimes to put yourself in the other person’s shoes to understand.